pierrepicaud/pierrepicaud/README.md

 👋 Hi, I’m @pierrepicaud - a CS student fascinated by biogerontology.
 When I’m not at the computer you might catch me in the gym or learning a foreign language.

-Currently I am doing: University
+Currently I am doing: University + Tech Support at Soramitsu

 I speak: 🇻🇳🇬🇧🇨🇳